-The seven day long 2019 oikos Winter School will be full of lively discussions, thought-provoking speakers examining a wide variety of topics, and a lot of fun in the process of finding solutions for a better future.
-Starting the week, you will have the chance to share your personal expectations.
+The seven day long 2019 oikos Winter School was full of lively discussions, thought-provoking speakers examining a wide variety of topics, and a lot of fun in the process of finding solutions for a better future.
+Starting the week, participants had the chance to share their personal expectations.
 Besides the intellectual input we also wanted to generate a positive and comfortable atmosphere so we integrated several team building activities.

-Throughout the week we will learn, among other topics, about the risks and opportunities that come with the development of megacities.
-The founder of Bicycle Dutch will show us what an incredible chance the bicycle represents for the change of urban mobility.
+Throughout the week we learned, among other topics, about the risks and opportunities that come with the development of megacities.
+The founder of Bicycle Dutch showed us what an incredible chance the bicycle represents for the change of urban mobility.
 The North Rhine-Westphalia ministry of construction gave us government perspective insights into urban development projects.
 Furthermore, civic engagement in urban development was addressed.

 Our location in the former coal mining area, the Ruhr-area, displays a unique opportunity to look at the structural and cultural transition currently in process.
 In the middle of the week, we went on an excursion to the Zeche Zollverein in Essen, the biggest of the old coal mining industrial hyperstructures.

-On the last day we will witness an interesting panel discussion on necessary (constructional) measures to achieve the energy transition followed by a keynote on Smart Cities.
-A keynote presentation on the future of Urban Farming will finish the week.
+On the last day we witnessed an interesting panel discussion on necessary (constructional) measures to achieve the energy transition followed by a keynote on Smart Cities.
+The week was finished with an extensive reflection about the learned input.